 Discovering pure-bred Aizu-Jidori chickens

 It is said that Aizu-Jidori chickes were first brought to the region by an Ochudo (a warrior exiled after a defeat) from one of Japan’s famous historical families, the Taira clan.
-As evidence of this history, the decorative feathers used during the Aizu-Higanjishi festival, dating back the 1570s, are in fact of Aizu-Jidori chickens.
-This means this species was already inhabiting the region 400 years ago.
-In 1987, the then-critically endangered species started to be bred by a prefectural chicken breeding facility.
-It was during this experimental process that Kagoshima University learned that this species of chicken is completely different from hereto known species.
-The species evolved into its current state thanks to breeding processes.
-They are large, delicious and were even considered suitable for aesthetic purposes.
+The fact that the decorative feathers used during the Aizu-Higanjishi festival (dating back the 1570s) are in fact of Aizu-Jidori chickens, supports this theory.
+This means this species was already inhabiting the region over 400 years ago.
+In 1987, this then-critically endangered species started to be bred by a prefectural chicken breeding facility.
+It was during this experimental process that Kagoshima University learned that this species of chicken is completely different from hitherto known species.
+It evolved into its current state thanks to breeding processes.
+Aizu-Jidori chickens are large, delicious, and are even considered suitable for aesthetic purposes.

 It started with a poultry-processing qualification

 There’s a reason why Kodaira-san became the manager of Aizu Mishimaya.
-The town of Mishima designated Aizu-Jidori chickens as the town’s own local specialty product, and launched a company to promote the town using the chickens.
+The town of Mishima designated Aizu-Jidori chickens as the town’s very own local specialty product, used to promote the town.
 However, in order to process the chicken meat, it had to be transported all the way to the city of Motomiya, making it only suitable for wholesale at first.
-Then, an idea began to stir: if the town had its own processing facility, that would mean the production, processing and sales could all be done within Mishima.
-This grand task fell on Tokyo Agricultural University graduate and poultry-processing qualification-holder Koidaira-san.
+Then, an idea began to stir: if the town had its own processing facility, that would mean the production, processing and sales could all be done from within Mishima.
+This grand task fell on Tokyo Agricultural University graduate and poultry-processing qualification-holder Kazuhiro Kodaira.

-Kodaira-san’s mentor in college was an authority in the field of poultry-research, and some of his seniors had been involved in the Aizu-jidori research.
-Kodaira-san felt that this had to be fate.
-Aizu-jidori is an established brand now, but Kodaira-san received a lot of advice from his mentor in the early stages.
-After the 2011 disaster, the Oku-Aizu area faced bad publicity despite being hardly affected.
+Kodaira-san’s mentor in college was an authority in the field of poultry-research, and some of his seniors in fact had been involved in this very research project.
+To Kodaira-san this felt like destiny.
+Aizu-Jidori is an established brand now, but in order for it to become that way, Kodaira-san received a lot of advice from his mentor in the early stages.
+After the 2011 disaster, the Oku-Aizu area faced the consequences of misinformation about Fukushima, despite hardly being affected.
 Nonetheless, the production volume currently exceeds pre-disaster levels.
-Koizumi-san has always kept his head high, standing by high chickens, saying, “No worries, we can do this.”
+Koizumi-san has always kept his head high, standing by his chickens, with as sense of: “No worries, we can do this.”